CMU-Heinz-95702/lab6-rmi-programming/README.md

 1. Write a Java RMI service according to the following specification:

 ```
-    // The class extends UnicastRemoteObject and implements Bumper
+    // The servant class extends UnicastRemoteObject and implements Bumper

     // The server calls rebind on the rmiregistry giving the remote
     // object the name "bumper".